Bleiburg repatriations

 In the week after the German Instrument of Surrender, which marked the formal end of World War II in Europe, collaborationist forces in Yugoslavia continued to battle the Partisans to avoid encirclement and keep escape routes open.
 The Slovene-led columns fought their way to the Austrian border near Klagenfurt on 14 May.
 Their surrender was accepted by the British and they were interned in the nearby Viktring camp.
 When one of the columns of fleeing HOS troops, who were intermingled with civilians, approached the town of Bleiburg on 15 May, the British refused to accept their surrender.
 They directed them to surrender to the Partisans, which the HOS leadership did after short negotiations.
 Other Axis prisoners in British captivity were repatriated to Yugoslavia in the following weeks.
 The repatriations were canceled by the British on 31 May, following reports of massacres in Yugoslavia.

-The Yugoslav authorities moved the prisoners on forced marches throughout the country to internment and labor camps.
-Mass executions were carried out, the largest of which were in Tezno (estimated at 15,000 Croatian prisoners of war), Kočevski Rog, and Huda Jama.
+The Yugoslav authorities moved the prisoners on death marches throughout the country to internment and labor camps.
+Mass executions were carried out, the largest of which were in Tezno (estimated at 15,000 Croatian prisoners of war), Kočevski Rog, Huda Jama and Macelj.
 In the ensuing Communist rule in Yugoslavia, these massacres and other abuses after the repatriations were a taboo topic and information about the events was suppressed.
 Public and official commemoration of the victims, which included civilians, did not begin until several decades later.

 Historians have been unable to accurately ascertain the number of casualties during and after the repatriations; exact numbers have been the subject of much debate, and assessments are typically in the ranges of tens of thousands.
 Historians and investigations in Slovenia and Croatia indicate that most of the victims were members of Croatian, Slovene, Montenegrin and Serb collaborationist armed forces.
 Following the breakup of Yugoslavia, an annual commemoration for the victims has been held in Bleiburg, but has drawn considerable controversy due to Ustaše symbols at the event.
 Croatian authorities have variously either endorsed that commemoration or initiated other commemorations in Slovenia, while the Austrian authorities have increasingly made moves to prevent it from further happening.